 The most frequent cause of a suspended game is when a regulation game is terminated due to weather, and the game is either tied or in the midst of an inning in which the visiting team has taken the lead.
 If a regulation game is stopped due to weather and one of the aforementioned criteria doesn't apply, then the results at the time of the termination are final.
 Games that are stopped due to weather before becoming regulation games are restarted at a later date, and none of the results prior to the termination count.

-The aforementioned criteria does not apply in the postseason or any games with significance to the postseason, where all games terminated due to weather are suspended and completed at a later date from the point of termination.
+The aforementioned criteria does not apply in the postseason or any tiebreaker games added to the end of the championship season schedule, where all games terminated due to weather are suspended and completed at a later date from the point of termination.

 Other rarer causes for suspended games include a technical malfunction in the stadium that prevents the game from continuing.